Incident details

 Previously, on Sept.
 18, independent journalist Michael Nigro was assaulted by a man he identified as a plainclothes ICE officer while reporting on a lawmaker-led protest at the court.

-Another officer standing outside the elevator doors can be seen shoving freelance photojournalist Olga Fedorova back, causing her and Elibol — who was standing behind her — to go crashing to the hallway floor.
+Another officer standing outside the elevator doors can be seen shoving freelance photojournalist Olga Fedorova back, causing her to go crashing to the hallway floor, landing atop Elibol.

-Elibol is then seen on the floor in pain before emergency medical services arrive, place him in a neck brace and place him onto a stretcher.
+Elibol is then seen on the floor in pain before emergency medical services arrive, place him in a neck brace and onto a stretcher.
+The photojournalist, who did not respond to a request for comment, told Reuters, “I was trying to get the video and someone yanked me and threw me to the ground.”

 Neither ICE nor the Department of Homeland Security immediately responded to requests for comment.